dross1-dross1/auto-mc/docs/plan.md

 This file is the working plan: what to build, the outcomes to hit, and how to do it.

-## Versions and compatibility
-- Minecraft Java Edition: 1.21.8+
-- Fabric Loader: latest compatible with 1.21.8+
-- Fabric API: latest compatible with 1.21.8+
-- Wurst: latest compatible with 1.21.8+
-- Baritone: latest compatible with 1.21.8+
-- Control strategy: send chat commands to Baritone (`#...`) and Wurst (`.`) to reduce tight coupling.
-Parse chat output and combine with telemetry for feedback.

 ---

 ## What you will have when this works

-- Type commands like `!get minecraft:iron_pickaxe 1` and watch the agent do it end-to-end (from resource gathering to hierarchical automatic component crafting), survival-safe.
+- Type commands like `!get minecraft:stone_pickaxe 1` and watch the agent do it end-to-end (from resource gathering to hierarchical automatic component crafting), survival-safe.
 - Multiplayer-ready: multiple agents (clients) connect to one central Python backend (can be remote) with auth.
 - Chat-bridge control for Baritone/Wurst; mod-native actions only for ensure-context and minimal UI interactions; settings can be broadcast/overridden centrally.
 - Deterministic planner, shared storage catalog persist, pause and resume.